Farama-Foundation/Shimmy/README.md

 An API conversion tool for popular external reinforcement learning environments to [Gymnasium](https://github.com/farama-Foundation/gymnasium) and [PettingZoo](https://github.com/farama-Foundation/pettingZoo/) APIs.

+The documentation website is at [shimmy.farama.org](https://shimmy.farama.org/) and we have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/nhvKkYa6qX

 ## Supported APIs

 ### [OpenAI Gym](http://shimmy.farama.org/contents/gym/)